All Products

 OpenSearch:Connect to a cross-region ApsaraDB RDS or PolarDB data source

-OpenSearch High-performance Search Edition requires that ApsaraDB RDS and PolarDB data sources reside in the same region as your OpenSearch instance.
-If your database is in a different region, use one of the solutions described in this topic to bridge the data into OpenSearch.
+OpenSearch High-performance Search Edition requires ApsaraDB RDS and PolarDB data sources to reside in the same region as your OpenSearch instance.
+If your database is in a different region, you can use one of the following solutions to bridge the data into OpenSearch.

 The data source instances must be under the same Alibaba Cloud account as your OpenSearch instance.
-The solutions in this topic also apply to self-managed MySQL databases.
+These solutions also apply to self-managed MySQL databases.

 Solution overview